marlbro/marlbro/README.md

 - 👋 Hi, I’m @marlbro
-- 👀 I currently work in the arts (music, dance, and theatre) and are interested in IT (full-stack).
+- 👀 I currently work in the arts as a professional and are interested in IT (full-stack).
 - 🌱 I’m currently learning as I go, coding from knowledge gathered from The Odin Project and uDemy courses.
 - 💞️ I’m looking to collaborate on anything that will help me learn.
 - 📫 Reach me at hharriswilliam@gmail.com